Take the Quiz

 Miotics, also referred to as cholinergic agonists, are eye drops that increase the amount of fluid that flows out of the eye in order to reduce pressure.
 These drops need to be taken several times per day and some people experience headache, eye ache, smaller pupils, possible blurred or dim vision, and nearsightedness.

-COMBINATION TREATMENTS
+COMBINATION GLAUCOMA TREATMENTS

 There are several eye drops available that combine the actions of two drugs from different categories.
 Many people prefer this because they are able to only put one drop in their eye, rather than two or more.
 Also, it is thought that fewer drops may be healthier for the eyes because it limits the amount of preservative coming into contact with the eye.